 Travel: I left for Summit from Key Largo, FL.
 I was on day 164 of a long-term RV trip.
 Since I was already traveling full-time, I didn’t add sightseeing to the trip.
 I made a dumb travel mistake in San Francisco though.
 I wanted to try a dinner restaurant that was in walking distance from my hotel.
 I calculated the distance and the route, but I failed to understand the neighborhood I would walk through.
-It was starting to get dark and I overheard comments about me walking alone.
+It was starting to get dark and I overheard some not very nice comments while I was walking alone.
 I knew I was in trouble.
 I ducked into an open shop and called a cab to take me the rest of the way.
-I know better than to walk alone at night in my city.
+I know better than to walk alone at night in my own city.
 Why did I do it in another city?
 Really stupid.

 Oct 10-13, 2016 – San Jose, CA

 Focus: Team Up